scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 We conducted experiments on three data sets to establish that hyperopt-sklearn can find accurate models on a range of data sets in a reasonable amount of time.
 Results were collected on three data sets: MNIST, 20-Newsgroups, and Convex Shapes.
-MNIST is a well-known data set of 70K :math:`28*28` greyscale images of hand-drawn digits [Lec98]_ .
+MNIST is a well-known data set of 70K :math:`28x28` greyscale images of hand-drawn digits [Lec98]_.
 20-Newsgroups is a 20-way classification data set of 20K newsgroup messages ( [Mit96]_ , we did not remove the headers for our experiments).
-Convex Shapes is a binary classification task of distinguishing pictures of convex white-colored regions in small (:math:`32*32`) black-and-white images [Lar07]_ .
+Convex Shapes is a binary classification task of distinguishing pictures of convex white-colored regions in small (:math:`32x32`) black-and-white images [Lar07]_.

+Figure :ref:`avgtestscores` shows that there was no penalty for searching broadly.
-To establish that searching the full space is effective, we performed optimization runs of up to 300 function evaluations searching either the entire space, or else subspaces that corresponded to specific classifier types.
+We performed optimization runs of up to 300 function evaluations searching the entire space, and compared the quality of solution with specialized searches of specific classifier types (including best known classifiers).

-We used three optimization algorithms in Hyperopt: random search, annealing, and TPE.
-Figure :ref:`avgtestscores` shows that the performance of the model found from throughout the entire search space was not statistically inferior to the best model pulled from each classifier subspace;
-there was no penalty for keeping all options open during search.
-Figure :ref:`npie` shows the proportions of which type of classifier was chosen to be the best for each dataset when the full space was searched.
+Figure :ref:`npie` shows that search could find different, good models.
 This figure was constructed by running hyperopt-sklearn with different initial conditions (number of evaluations, choice of optimization algorithm, and random number seed) and keeping track of what final model was chosen after each run.
-Although support vector machines were a popular choice for each dataset, the parameters of the SVM looked very different across datasets.
+Although support vector machines were always among the best, the parameters of best SVMs looked very different across data sets.
-For example, on the image datasets (MNIST and Convex) the SVMs chosen never had a sigmoid or linear kernel, while on 20 newsgroups the linear and sigmoid kernel were very popular.
+For example, on the image data sets (MNIST and Convex) the SVMs chosen never had a sigmoid or linear kernel, while on 20 newsgroups the linear and sigmoid kernel were often best.

 .. figure:: AverageTestScoresClassifiersTPE.png

    :label:`avgtestscores`
    For each data set, searching the full configuration space (“Any Classifier”) delivered performance approximately on par with a search that was restricted to the best classifier type.
    (Best viewed in color.)

 .. figure:: pie.png

    :label:`npie`
    Looking at the best models from all optimization runs performed on the full search space (using different initial conditions, and different optimization algorithms) we see that different data sets are handled best by different classifiers.
-   SVC was the only classifier ever chosen as the best model for Convex Shapes, and was often found to be best on MNIST and 20 Newsgroups.
+   SVC was the only classifier ever chosen as the best model for Convex Shapes, and was often found to be best on MNIST and 20 Newsgroups, however the best SVC parameters were very different across data sets.

 .. table:: Hyperopt-sklearn scores relative to selections from literature on the three data sets used in our experiments.
 On MNIST, hyperopt-sklearn is one of the best-scoring methods that does not use image-specific domain knowledge (these scores and others may be found at http://yann.lecun.com/exdb/mnist/).
 On 20 Newsgroups, hyperopt-sklearn is competitive with similar approaches from the literature (scores taken from [Gua09]_ ).
-In the 20 Newsgroups dataset, the score reported for hyperopt-sklearn is the weighted-average F1 score provided by sklearn.
+In the 20 Newsgroups data set, the score reported for hyperopt-sklearn is the weighted-average F1 score provided by sklearn.
 The other approaches shown here use the macro-average F1 score.
 On Convex Shapes, hyperopt-sklearn outperforms previous automatic algorithm configuration approaches [Egg13]_ and manual tuning [Lar07]_ .
    :label:`tablecompare`
    :class: w

    +-----------------------------------+-----------------------------------+------------------------------------+
    | MNIST                             | 20 Newsgroups                     | Convex Shapes                      |
    +-----------------------+-----------+-----------------------+-----------+-----------------------+------------+